choiway/canary/README.md

 # Canary

-Canary is uptime monitor that leverage the Erlang OTP to maximize up time.
+Canary is an uptime monitor that leverages the Erlang OTP and Phoenix Liveview for a fault tolerant / real time application.

 # Architecture

-To understand the architecture, it may help to understand what I wanted a uptime monitor to achieve.
-Canary is primarily used in my home lab to keep track of the oneline status of my hardware and virtual machines.
-In addition to checking the status when I visted the website, I wanted the app to keep track the status while I was away.
+To understand the architecture, I think it help to go over what I wanted in an uptime monitor.
+Canary is primarily used in my home lab to keep track of the online status of my hardware and virtual machines.
+In addition to checking the status when I visted the website, I also wanted the app to keep track the status while I was away.

 Most web frameworks follow the standard request/response model as illustrated in Figure 1 below.